microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

 As the model evaluator is running in another process (possibly in some remote machines), the defined evaluator, along with all its parameters, needs to be correctly serialized.
 For example, users should use the dataloader that has been already wrapped as a serializable class defined in ``nni.retiarii.evaluator.pytorch.lightning``.
 For the arguments used in dataloader, recursive serialization needs to be done, until the arguments are simple types like int, str, float.

+Detailed descriptions and usages of model evaluators can be found `here <./ApiReference.rst>`__ .

-If the built-in model evaluators do not meet your requirement, or you already wrote the training code and just want to use it, you can follow `the guide to write a new evaluator <./WriteEvaluator.rst>`__ .
+If the built-in model evaluators do not meet your requirement, or you already wrote the training code and just want to use it, you can follow `the guide to write a new evaluator <./WriteTrainer.rst>`__ .

 .. note:: In case you want to run the model evaluator locally for debug purpose, you can directly run the evaluator via ``evaluator._execute(Net)`` (note that it has to be ``Net``, not ``Net()``).
 However, this API is currently internal and subject to change.

 .. warning:: Mutations on the parameters of model evaluator (known as hyper-parameter tuning) is currently not supported but will be supported in the future.

 .. warning:: To use PyTorch-lightning with Retiarii, currently you need to install PyTorch-lightning v1.1.x (v1.2 is not supported).

-Detailed descriptions and usages of model evaluators can be found `here <./ApiReference.rst>`__ .

 Launch an Experiment
 --------------------